Cape Town mom describes how airline brushed off daughter's harassment on flight

 Furthermore, the flight crew did not escort the girl off the plane or offer her any safety or support upon landing.

-As a result, she was forced to encounter the man again in an elevator airport.
+As a result, she was forced to encounter the man again in an elevator at the airport.

 When her mom reported the attempted sexual assault to the airline, she says management refused to release the man's details citing procedures and "privacy laws".

-Note: UPDATE: Emirates dodges pressing questions about CT teen's harassment ordeal on flight